'Moving house - a new age for plant translocation and restoration'

 Join us for a week of exciting presentations, local field trips and a 1-day threatened plant translocation workshop!

-To coincide with the release of the third edition of the ANPC’s Threatened Plant Translocation Guidelines, APCC12 will bring conservation researchers and practitioners together to discuss the recent advances and latest scientific findings in plant translocation across Australia for successful threatened plant translocations.
-Species translocations have been an important conservation approach for more than two decades across Australia to save threatened species from extinction.
+To coincide with the release of the Third edition of the ANPC’s Threatened Plant Translocation Guidelines, APCC12 will bring conservation researchers and practitioners together from across Australia to discuss the recent advances and latest scientific findings for successful threatened plant translocations.
+Species translocations have been an important conservation approach for more than two decades to save threatened species from extinction.
 With no foreseeable reduction in threats from climate change, urban and agricultural expansion and intensification, and invasive pests and diseases, translocations will be increasingly important into the future.
-View the Registration Fees here.

 APCC12 will bring together a diverse range of the leading botanists, ecologists, land managers, and on-ground plant conservation workers from around Australia, from universities, government, consultancies, NRM groups and NGOs The conference is a key event for plant conservation specialists and students to exchange ideas and make new contacts.